 Allergies to pollen, dust mites, and animal dander in the nose and nasal passages are also called allergic rhinitis.
 Hay fever is another word often used for this problem.
 Symptoms are usually a watery, runny nose and itching in your nose.
 Allergies can also bother your eyes.

-Below are some questions you may want to ask your doctor or nurse to help you take care of your allergies.
+Below are questions you may want to ask your health care provider to help you take care of your allergies.

 What am I allergic to?

 - Will my symptoms feel worse inside or outside?

 - At what time of year will my symptoms feel worse?

 What sort of changes should I make around my home?

 - Can I have a pet?
 In the house or outside?
 How about in the bedroom?

 - Is it ok for anyone to smoke in the house?
 How about if I am not in the house at the time?

 - Is it ok for me to clean and vacuum in the house?